AlexanderKoefoed/writeups/hackerspace/reverseMe.md

 right_shift OR left_shift ~ 00003445 or 79350000 = 79353445
 ```

-Now this value is what our input should look like.
+This value is our input.
 Converted to ascii: `y54E`.

-Now you should think we are done now.
-But the pesky endian I mentioned earlier will be trouble on Ubuntu.
+You should think that we were done with this challenge.
+But the pesky endian I mentioned earlier will be trouble on the currently running architecture??.
+Depending on the CPU, the value is stored using either big endian or little endian.

+If it is little endian, this means that the least significant value will be stored on the first position in memory when storing multi byte values.
+Thus we have to reverse our input, in order for it to be parsed correctly.
+This happens because the ascii value we provide, is converted to an integer: `undefined4 FUN_08048563(int param_1,int param_2)` in param 2.

+**NOTE**: To view your memory endiannes on linux, use `lscpu | grep "Byte Order"`

 `Solution: ./ReverseMe E45y`